palasthotel/ph-postqueue/readme.txt

 == Changelog ==

 = 1.2.2 =
+ * Optimization: Grid box with link to postqueue tools
  * Bugfix: Changed ajax methods from GET to POST to avoid request limits

 = 1.2.1 =